jimlambrt/boundary-ldap-example/README.md

 boundary dev

 # first, before we begin the "real" demo, it might surprise you to learn that
-# "boundary dev" as an LDAP server embedded within it, which you can use to
+# "boundary dev" has an LDAP server embedded within it, which you can use to
 # authenticate.
 Crazy right?
 Using the gldap pkg (see above) you can build
 # your own custom LDAP service too... if you want/need to.